typestack/socket-controllers/README.md

 }
 ```

-If you return something, it will be returned in the emitted message data
+If you return something, it will be returned in the emitted message data:

 ```typescript
 import {SocketController, OnMessage, EmitOnSuccess} from "socket-controllers";